foxleigh81/homelab/README.md

 For Fennec, this is not really true GitOps as Unraid manages all of the infrastructure, so I am just using CI/CD to keep the config files for some of the containers in sync (mostly just for backup purposes really).

 With Grey and Arctic, however, they utilise Terraform and Ansible for provisioning and are fully managed using GitOps

+## Monorepo

+I went for a monorepo architecture in order to keep all of my homelab configs in one place.
+I could have split them into indivudal repos but I didn't really see any benefit to doing that.
+Also, keeping everything in a single repo means I can point people to here if I want to show off what I've done, rather than giving them multiple places to look.